BalloonInc/alexa-dogtrainer/README.md

 4. Create an Amazon Alexa skill.

+5. Create a new table called "dognames" in DynamoDB

-5. Use language-model.json as language model.
+6. Use language-model.json as language model.
 Don't forget to build it.

-6. Set the created Lambda as endpoint for the alexa skill.
+7. Set the created Lambda as endpoint for the alexa skill.

 If your echo is linked with the same account as your development account, you should be able to test on your device already.